stopthatastronaut/takofukku/readme.md

 A takofile is not unlike `appveyor.yml` or `.travis.yml`.
 It's a little file that lives in the root of your github repo, and defines a branch-to-environment mapping, a repo-to-project mapping, and some other common config bits.

 ## OK, so how do I hook this up?

-*Takofukku.io is in open beta right now.
-This means you can access hook.takofukku.io, but I can't guarantee 99.999% reliable service just yet.
-Please report problems here, or to [@cloudyopspoet on Twitter](https://twitter.com/cloudyopspoet)*

 Go to settings in your github repository and set up a webhook integration that captures the push event.
 Point that to